 The bacterium Leptospira interrogans is widely spread all over the world.
-5 to 30% of infected people die (see Word Health Organization brochure on the topic).
-Children are especially vulnerable and the disease is more frequent in hot and developing countries.
+5% of infected people die (see Global Burden of Leptospirosis publication on the topic).
+Children are especially vulnerable, and the disease is more frequent in hot and developing countries.

 Leptospira interrogans is a spirochete bacterium.
 As every other spirochete, it is long and thin and has a flagellum that makes it very mobile and very invasive.
 It can infect any organ.

 There are different subtypes of the bacterium.
 They are called serovars.
-Its important you are aware of these variations because they have some practical implications on the serological diagnosis of the disease and on the vaccination strategy.
+It's important you are aware of these types because they have some practical implications on the serological diagnosis of the disease and on the vaccination strategy.

 The serovars that are found in dogs are: Canicola, Icterohaemorrhagiae, Grippotyphosa, Pomona, and Bratislava